photkosee/COMP6080-pictocode/README.md

 ### Font Sizes

 You will also be curious to know what the correct font-size and other font properties are for this assignment.
 Part of this assignment is trying to explore the relationship between how a font looks and the properties that are set for the element.
-Generally the best approach is to set a basic font size (e.g. `font-size: 20pt`), see how it looks, and if it just generally seems too big or too small, then adjust the `pt` value appropriately until you're comfortable with it.
+Generally the best approach is to set a basic font size (e.g. `font-size: 1.1em`), see how it looks, and if it just generally seems too big or too small, then adjust the `em` or `rem` value appropriately until you're comfortable with it.
 You will not be penalised for having font that is off by a few pixels in size.
 We will cover best practices when it comes to font sizing later in the course.

 ## 4. Constraints & Assumptions